Put plainly, wETH is "wrapped ETH" but let's start by introducing the players.

 SO THIS IS AWKWARD...YOU DON'T ACTUALLY WRAP ANYTHING.

-Go to Radar Relay or 0x OTC to use their interface.
-Once you have the WETH you can freely trade with anyone holding an ERC-20 token.
+Go to Radar Relay or 0x Portal to use their interface.
+Once you have the wETH you can freely trade with anyone holding an ERC-20 token.